Collecting Antique and Vintage Cookbooks

 A recipe book is not always a cookbook

 Many antique recipe books are not cookbooks at all, but recipes for medicines or things to use around the house, like making soap or silver polish.
 Most households had to make their own useful products out of things they had on hand...like pine sap, fat rendered from cooking, or herbs.
 One of my favorite really old recipe books is...

 ...and the title goes on and on.
 Old books have REALLY LONG titles.

 This book was published in 1865, the last year of the American Civil War.
-It contains recipes for medicines, both human and for animals, household cleaners, and a large section for saloon owners for making beer, ale and mead.
+It contains recipes for medicines, both for humans animals, household cleaners, and a large section for saloon owners for making beer, ale and mead.
 Make sure when you are looking for old books that you don't pass up great books like this.
 They are a treasure trove of history and lost lore, as well as some really great recipes.

 One of the most valuable books in my collection is not actually a cookbook, but a book for women on how to be domestic called, "The American Woman's Home", by Harriot Beecher Stowe and her sister.
 Yes, that is the author of "Uncle Tom's Cabin", the famous book that contributed to the emancipation of the slaves.
 She was the original "Martha Stewart", trying to write a manual for how to keep a home.
 This book is considered a "cookbook" by collectors of cookbooks, as it was the first to treat domestic duties seriously enough to write an actual book about them.
 A copy in good condition (which mine is not, sadly) is worth over $300.
 Consider adding historically important books like this in your collection.